bendtherules/bendtherules.github.com/posts/function-name-binding.md

 ```

 For function statements, `.name` is simply string form of the identifier `hello` - that is "hello".
 And it's always going to be a string, because you can't use a expression or symbol in the identifier/name part of function statements.
-(Ex - `function Symbol("abc"){}` - is not valid)
+(Ex - `function Symbol("abc"){}` - this is NOT valid)

 > Sidenote -
 > If you are looking at the spec and find [evaluation step for function declarations](https://tc39.es/ecma262/#sec-function-definitions-runtime-semantics-evaluation), you might be a little disappointed.
 It just says 'Return NormalCompletion(empty)' - which basically means, when you are evaluating statements line-by-line and reach a func declaration, DON'T do anything for that line.
 Just move on to the next line.